Gain the preparation you need for an exciting career in accounting-related occupations.

 This course introduces the field of marketing and its focus on how consumer behavior effects in the marketplace (domestically and internationally).
 Emphasis will be placed on understanding the marketing mix and its impact on the external market environment.
 (Prerequisites: This class is restricted to NTID supported students who have completed NBUS-200 or equivalent course.)
 Lecture 4 (Fall, Spring).

 Total Semester Credit Hours

-† An ASL-Deaf Cultural Studies (AASASLDCS) course is required for graduation.
+* An ASL-Deaf Cultural Studies (AASASLDCS) course is required for graduation.
 It can be taken in any semester and can be taken at NTID or another college of RIT.
-In order to fulfill this requirement as part of the credit hours in the program, it can be a course approved for both AASASLDCS and a LAS Perspective or LAS Elective or it can be used to fulfill a Free Elective.
+In order to fulfill this requirement as part of the credit hours in the program, it can be a course approved for both AASASLDCS and a General Education – Perspective or General Education – Elective or it can be used to fulfill an Open Elective.

 2 years of math required